lilcguy/Professional-README-Generator/README.md

 ## Usage

-Run the command 'node index.js' and go through the series of questions and a README file with your input will be automatically generated!
+Open an instance of your terminal, run the command 'node index.js' and go through the series of questions and a README file with your input will be automatically generated!

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

 ![alt text](./assets/terminal.png)
 ![alt text](./assets/terminal-open.png)